H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 ### 22.7.1 Inference and Safety Stack

-At final commit, the production inference and safety pipeline is:
+The production inference and safety pipeline is:

 - `llm_production` — 21/21 models participating in consensus
 - `woah_algorithms` — reasoning layer, providing deeper analysis and coherence
 - `judge_pipeline` — truth, alignment, and ethics judges
-- `bbb_output_filter` — Blood-Brain Barrier safety and policy enforcement
+- `bbb_output_filter` — Blood-Brain Barrier safety and policy enforcement (confirmed Up at `:8016`)

+★ **OI-36-A CLOSED — April 23, 2026:** Caddy `forward_auth` token enforcement is active at the perimeter (proxy) layer before any request reaches main-brain port 8050, adding a pre-service authentication gate upstream of the inference and safety pipeline.
+The `Authorization: Bearer $ALLIS_API_KEY` requirement at the service level is unchanged.

 Identity interacts with this pipeline as follows: